ljw1004/csharpspec/csharp/classes.md

 A `virtual` event declaration specifies that the accessors of that event are virtual.
 The `virtual` modifier applies to both accessors of an event.

 An `abstract` event declaration specifies that the accessors of the event are virtual, but does not provide an actual implementation of the accessors.
 Instead, non-abstract derived classes are required to provide their own implementation for the accessors by overriding the event.
-Because an abstract event declaration provides no actual implementation, it cannot provide brace-delimited *event_accessor_declaration*s.
+Because an abstract event declaration provides no actual implementation, it cannot provide brace-delimited *event_accessor_declarations*.

 An event declaration that includes both the `abstract` and `override` modifiers specifies that the event is abstract and overrides a base event.
 The accessors of such an event are also abstract.